THE KILN LANE CEMETERY

-Prices with effect from April 1st 2018 for the reservation of an exclusive right of burial plot are: £600 for a single burial plot; £950 for a double (2 person) plot; and £200 for a cremation plot.
-The burial interment fee for deceased over 17 years of age is £450 and £300 for interment of ashes.
+Prices with effect from April 1st 2022 for the reservation of an exclusive right of burial plot are: £600 for a single burial plot; £950 for a double (2 person) plot; £200 for a single cremation plot; and £375 for a double cremation plot.
+The burial interment fee for deceased over 17 years of age is £900 and £460 for interment of ashes.
 All prices are double for those not living in the Parish.

 To arrange for memorial stones to mark the grave of loved ones according to a scale of fees available from the Parish Office.